gitaroktato/healthcheck-patterns/NOTES.md

 *Alerting*
 *TBD*
 + Based on reported health check status
+- Not working if a dependent service is not operational

 *TBD*
 + Based on the ratio of failed HTTP requests indirectly (passive)
+- *DELAYING* if the rate drops because a dependent service timing out

 ## Deep healthcheck
 *Restart*